Making the Case for Connected Commerce: TradeCentric Customers Report 750%+ ROI

 Hobson and Co, a leading research firm focused on ROI studies, conducted independent research consisting of in-depth interviews with numerous TradeCentric supplier customers in a range of industries to gauge ROI and benefits for connected commerce solutions.
 An excerpt of the full report is below.

 The results of the study showed impressive results as companies reported an average ROI of 762% over a three-year period.
-Companies that implement TradeCentric’s PunchOut, Purchase Order Automation and Invoice Automation solutions generally pay back the initial cost of implementation in less than 6 months.
+Companies that implement TradeCentric’s PunchOut Solution, Purchase Order Automation and Invoice Automation solutions generally pay back the initial cost of implementation in less than 6 months.
 Overall, customers cited TradeCentric as a partner that provided a quick and compelling ROI via solutions that both improve operations and drive revenue growth with existing eCommerce customers, as well as enable suppliers to win business from new large customers.

 Universal B2B Commerce Challenges for Suppliers